karthiksreenivasanp/LitLoom/README.md

 ---

-## 📂 File Structure

-The repository is organized to keep the code and its resources clean and accessible.
-The `assets` folder is crucial for the application's appearance and functionality.

-*LitLoom/
-*├── LitLoom.py           # The main application script
-*├── assets/              # Folder for all external resources *│   ├── fonts/
-*│   │   ├── NotoSans-Regular.ttf
-*│   │   └── NotoSans-Bold.ttf
-*│   ├── background.jpeg
-*│   ├── bg.jpeg
-*│   ├── open-book.png
-*│   ├── Quill With Ink.png
-*│   ├── LitLoom.png
-*│   ├── Sound I.png
-*│   └── Sound II.png
-*└── README.md            # This file

----

 ## 🤝 Contributing

 Contributions are welcome!
 If you have ideas for new features, bug fixes, or improvements, please feel free to: